teaching resource

 🏃Relay Race

 Divide students into two team lines and read one of the direct/indirect speech identification cards to the students at the front of each line.
-The student that identifies the type of speech used first wins the card.
+The student who identifies the type of speech used first wins the card.
 The team with the most cards at the end of the game wins!

 Easily Prepare This Resource for Your Students